Functional Multi-Reference Alignment via Deconvolution: Introduction

-In many of the applications that motivate MRA, such as cryo-EM, the latent signal is more naturally modeled as a continuous \textit{function} rather than a finite-dimensional vector.
-In such cases, it is important to understand how properties of the noise affect sample complexity independently of the discretization level $J$.
-For example, while the results in~\cite{dou2024rates} are minimax optimal for the discrete model~\eqref{equ:classic_discrete_MRA}, their analysis does not extend meaningfully to the limit $J \to \infty$, as the limiting signal is not square-integrable.
-Similarly, the inversion guarantees in \cite{perry2019sample} degrade as the signal length $J$ increases.
+In many applications that motivate MRA, such as cryo-EM, the latent signal represents a physical object, and is hence more naturally modeled as function rather than a finite-dimensional vector.
+In such applications, it is important to understand how properties of the noise affect sample complexity independently of the discretization level $J$, and, as shown in this work, such understanding is facilitated by a functional formulation.

+The discrete and functional MRA models \eqref{equ:classic_discrete_MRA} and \eqref{eq:MRADataGeneratingModelintro} also differ in the assumptions placed on the support of the signal: no constraints are imposed in the discrete model, whereas the functional model assumes compact support.
+While more restrictive, the additional support constraint in functional MRA is natural in applications where the signal represents an object subject to random translations in a constrained physical environment.